BlockchainCommons/XID-Quickstart/concepts/elision-cryptography.md

 - Identical content would produce identical hashes.
 - This would allow correlation between different elided documents.
-- An observer could determine if the same information was elided across documents.
+- An observer could determine if the same information was elided in multiple documents.
 - Common values could be guessed through dictionary attacks.

 ### How Salting Works